-- 15 Wake interactions between turbines within a wind farm cause reduced power extraction and increased turbine loading in downstream rows.
-The current control paradigm in such farms optimizes performance at the wind-turbine level and does not account for these interactions, resulting in sub-optimal wind-farm efficiency.
-In contrast, control strategies at the farm level allow to influence wake interaction and promise to improve overall wind-farm performance by improving wind conditions for downstream turbines.
-This can be achieved by redirecting propagating wakes (yaw control, see e.g. Fleming et al., 2014; - 20 Gebraad et al., 2016; Campagnolo et al., 2016) or by affecting the induced wake velocity deficits (axial induction control, see e.g. Nilsson et al., 2015; Annoni et al., 2016; Bartl and Sætran, 2016).
+Wake interactions between turbines within a wind farm cause reduced power extraction and increased turbine loading in downstream rows.
+The current control paradigm in such farms optimizes performance at the wind turbine level and does not account for these interactions, resulting in suboptimal wind-farm efficiency.
+In contrast, control strategies at the farm level allow the wake interaction to be influenced and promise to improve overall wind-farm performance by improving wind conditions for downstream turbines.
+This can be achieved by redirecting propagating wakes (yaw control; see, e.g., Fleming et al., 2014; Gebraad et al., 2016; Campagnolo et al., 2016) or by affecting the induced wake velocity deficits (axial induction control; see, e.g., Nilsson et al., 2015; Annoni et al., 2016; Bartl and Sætran, 2016).
 A more exhaustive survey of wind-farm control in a broader context can be found in Knudsen et al. (2015) and Boersma et al. (2017).

-In contrast to the studies cited above, that all focus on static setpoint optimization of wind farms, Goit and Meyers (2015) introduced a dynamic induction control approach based on large-eddy simulations (LES) and adjoint gradient optimization.

-In this study, individual turbines were used as dynamic flow actuators that influence the wind-farm boundary layer flow in such a way as to optimize aggregate wind-farm power extraction.
-The methodology was applied to the asymptotic case of a fully-developed 'infinite' aligned wind farm, and power gains of about 16% were quantified.
-Later, this approach was also used in induction control studies of wind farms with entrance effects in Goit et al. (2016) and, more recently, in Munters and Meyers

-- 5 (2017), where similar gains in the order of 15%-20% were achieved.
+In contrast to the studies cited above that all focus on the static set point optimization of wind farms, Goit and Meyers (2015) introduced a dynamic induction control approach based on large-eddy simulations (LES) and adjoint gradient optimization.
+In this study, individual turbines were used as dynamic flow actuators that influence the wind-farm bound-ary layer flow in such a way as to optimize aggregate wind-farm power extraction.
+The methodology was applied to the asymptotic case of a fully developed "infinite" aligned wind farm, and power gains of about 16% were quantified.
+Later, this approach was also used in induction control studies of wind farms with entrance effects in Goit et al. (2016) and more recently in Munters and Meyers (2017), in which similar gains of the order of 15-20% were achieved.
 It is important to note that the computational cost of this LES-based dynamic induction control methodology is orders of magnitude too high for direct implementation as a practical control strategy.
-However, the methodology allows to assess the theoretical potential for wind-farm control, and increased understanding of the flow physics can lead to simplified control strategies that can be applied in practice. - Recently, the methodology of Goit and Meyers (2015) was generalized to include dynamic yaw control in Munters and Meyers (2018).
+However, the methodology allows us to assess the theoretical potential for wind-farm control, and increased understanding of the flow physics can lead to simplified control strategies that can be applied in practice.

+Recently, the methodology of Goit and Meyers (2015) was generalized to include dynamic yaw control in Munters and Meyers (2018).
 In this study, induction control and yaw control were compared for a relatively small aligned wind farm, and yaw control was found to yield higher power gains for this setup.
-Furthermore, the high potential of combined induction and yaw control was quantified, and analysis of the yaw control signals allowed to identify practical simplified dynamic yaw control strategies.
+Furthermore, the high potential of combined induction and yaw control was quantified, and analysis of the yaw control signals allowed for the identification of practical simplified dynamic yaw control strategies.
 The search for similar practical control strategies for induction control has remained unsuccessful to date.